avendesora/pythonbible/docs/source/technical_reference.rst

 .. py:function:: pythonbible.convert_references_to_verse_ids(references)

-    Converts the given list of ``NormalizedReference`` objects into a list of verse id integers.
+    Converts the given list of :ref:`NormalizedReference` objects into a list of verse id integers.

     :param references: A list of normalized references
-    :type references: List[NormalizedReference]
+    :type references: List[:ref:`NormalizedReference`]
     :return: The list of verse ids associated with the references
     :rtype: List[int]